 According to a study conducted by the RADCO testing division, a common 90-degree pocket hole joint using a 2×4 rail that is attached to a 4×4 post could hold 1361 lbs before failing.
 However, using the same setup, if you apply pressure from the bottom of 2×4, the same side as the holes, this 2×4 holds only 410 lbs.

 When it comes to woodworking, not all screws are created equal.
-The type of screws to use will depend on situations, and some can be cheaper and easier to use than other types.
+The type of screws to use will depend on the situation, and some can be cheaper and easier to use than other types.

 What are Pocket Hole Screws?